-Please use this space if you wish to add anything to explain or expand on the ratings given above :-
+Please use this space if you wish to add anything to explain or expand on the ratings given above: -

 The Authority's separate legal status ensures that a), c) and d) are complied with and ensure representation (proportionate to size) of the major local authority employers.
-It is not practical for the many (over 500) non-local authority employers, whose activities are extremely diverse, to be separately represented.
-Trades unions representatives attend meetings of the Authority and Audit committee as non-voting co-opted members representing the interests of scheme members.
-The Local Pension Board as required by regulations operates alongside the formal Authority structure but is intrinsically linked with it and includes representation from other employer and scheme member groups.
+It is not practical for the many (around 600) non-local authority employers, whose activities are extremely diverse, to be separately represented.
+Trades unions representatives attend meetings of the Authority and the Audit and Governance Committee as non-voting co-opted members representing the interests of scheme members.
+The Local Pension Board, as required by regulations, operates alongside the formal Authority structure but is intrinsically linked with it and includes representation from other employer and scheme member groups.